Draupadi: Kurukshetra War

-During the war, Draupadi stays at Ekachakra with other women.
-On the 16th day, Bhima kills Dushasana, drinking his blood and fulfilling his oath.
+Following the completion of the thirteen-year exile and incognito period, the Pandavas sought the return of their rightful share of the kingdom.
+However, the Kauravas refused, escalating tensions and leading to the Kurukshetra War.
+Krishna, acting as a peace emissary, attempted to negotiate with Dhritarashtra, seeking to secure the Pandavas' share.
+Prior to his departure, Draupadi privately expressed her desire for war to Krishna.
+The peace mission failed, and the war commenced, resulting in significant casualties on both sides.
+During the war, Draupadi stayed in the city of Upaplavya.
+Notably, following the death of Abhimanyu, Subhadra's grief was profound, and Draupadi, in attempting to console her, fainted.

 A popular myth, often depicted in well-known adaptations of Mahabharata, depicts Draupadi washing her hair with her brother-in-law Dushasana's blood, as a mark of her vengeance against the molestation she had suffered at the dice-game.
 Though an extremely powerful and symbolic theme, this incident does not appear in Vyasa's Sanskrit Mahabharata.